fouzhe/security/mxml/README.md

-# heap-use-after-free in Function mxmlWalkNext
+# heap-use-after-free in Function mxmlWalkNext(CVE-2018-20005)

 I used **clang 6.0 and AddressSanitizer**  to build **[mxml 2.12](https://github.com/michaelrsweet/mxml)**, this [file](https://github.com/fouzhe/security/blob/master/mxml/heap-use-after-free_mxmlWalkNext) can cause heap-use-after-free in mxmlWalkNext in mxml-search.c when executing this command: